God Himself, the Unique II

 Type Two: The Stage of the Suckling Infant

 Compared to an infant wrapped in swaddling clothes, this type of person has made some progress.
 Regrettably, they still have no understanding of God whatsoever.
 They still lack a clear understanding of God and insight into God, and they are not very clear as to why they should believe in God, yet in their hearts they have their own purpose and clear ideas.
 They do not concern themselves with whether it is right to believe in God.
 The objective and purpose they seek through belief in God is to enjoy His grace, to have joy and peace, to live comfortable lives, to enjoy God’s care and protection, and to live under God’s blessings.
 They are not concerned with the degree to which they know God; they have no urge to seek an understanding of God, and nor are they concerned with what God is doing or what He wishes to do.
 They only blindly seek to enjoy His grace and obtain more of His blessings; they seek to gain a hundredfold in the present age, and eternal life in the age to come.
 Their thoughts, how much they expend themselves, their devotion, as well as their suffering, all share the same objective: to obtain God’s grace and blessings.
 They have no concern for anything else.
 This type of person is certain only that God can keep people safe and bestow His grace upon them.
 One can say that they are not interested in nor very clear about why God wishes to save man or the result God wishes to obtain with His words and work.
 They have never made any effort to know God’s essence and righteous disposition, nor can they muster the interest to do so.
 They lack the inclination to pay attention to these things, and nor do they wish to know them.
-They do not wish to ask about God’s work, God’s requirements of man, God’s will, or anything else related to God, and they too lack the inclination to ask about these things.
+They do not wish to ask about God’s work, God’s requirements of man, God’s intentions, or anything else related to God, and they too lack the inclination to ask about these things.
 This is because they believe these matters are unrelated to their enjoyment of God’s grace, and they are only concerned with a God who exists in direct relation to their own interests, and who can bestow grace upon man.
-They have no interest whatsoever in anything else, and so they cannot enter the reality of the truth, regardless of how many years they have believed in God.
+They have no interest whatsoever in anything else, and so they cannot enter the truth reality, regardless of how many years they have believed in God.
 Without anyone to frequently water or feed them, it is difficult for them to continue down the path of belief in God.
 If they cannot enjoy their previous joy and peace or God’s grace, then they are quite liable to walk away.
 This is the second type of person: the person who exists in the stage of the suckling infant.

 Type Three: The Stage of the Weaning Infant, or the Stage of the Young Child

 This group of people possesses a certain amount of clear awareness.
 They are aware that enjoying God’s grace does not mean that they themselves possess true experience, and they are aware that even if they never tire of seeking joy and peace, of seeking grace, or if they are able to bear witness by sharing their experiences of enjoying God’s grace or by praising God for the blessings He has bestowed upon them, these things do not mean that they possess life, nor do they mean that they possess the reality of the truth.
 Beginning from their consciousness, they cease to entertain wild hopes that they will only be accompanied by God’s grace; rather, as they enjoy God’s grace, they simultaneously wish to do something for God.
 They are willing to perform their duty, to endure a bit of hardship and fatigue, to engage in some degree of cooperation with God.
-However, because their pursuit in their belief in God is too adulterated, because the individual intentions and desires they harbor are too strong, because their disposition is too wildly arrogant, it is very difficult for them to satisfy God’s desire or to be loyal to God.
+However, because their pursuit in their belief in God is too adulterated, because the individual intentions and desires they harbor are too strong, because their disposition is too wildly arrogant, it is very difficult for them to satisfy God’s intentions or to be loyal to God.
 Therefore, they frequently cannot realize their individual wishes or honor their promises to God.
 They often find themselves in contradictory states: They very much wish to satisfy God to the greatest possible degree, yet they use all their might to oppose Him, and they often make vows to God but then quickly break their oaths.
 Even more often they find themselves in other contradictory states: They sincerely believe in God, yet they deny Him and everything that comes from Him; they anxiously hope that God will enlighten them, lead them, supply them and help them, yet they still seek their own way out.
 They wish to understand and to know God, yet they are unwilling to draw close to Him.
 Instead, they always avoid God, and their hearts are closed to Him.
 While they have a superficial understanding and experience of the literal meaning of God’s words and of the truth, and a superficial concept of God and truth, subconsciously they still cannot confirm or determine whether God is the truth, nor confirm whether God is truly righteous.
 They also cannot determine the realness of God’s disposition and essence, let alone His true existence.
 Their belief in God always contains doubts and misunderstandings, and it also contains imaginings and notions.
-As they enjoy God’s grace, they also reluctantly experience or practice some truths that they consider feasible in order to enrich their belief, to augment their experience in believing in God, to verify their understanding of believing in God, and to satisfy their vanity by walking upon the life path that they themselves established and accomplishing a righteous undertaking for mankind.
+As they enjoy God’s grace, they also reluctantly experience or practice some truths that they consider feasible in order to enrich their belief, to augment their experience in believing in God, to verify their understanding of believing in God, and to satisfy their vanity by walking upon the life path that they themselves established and accomplishing a just undertaking for mankind.
 At the same time, they also do these things in order to satisfy their own desire to gain blessings, which is part of a bet that they make in hopes of receiving greater blessings for humanity, and to accomplish their ambitious aspiration and lifelong desire of not resting until they have obtained God.
 These people are seldom able to obtain God’s enlightenment, for their desire and their intention to gain blessings are too important to them.
 They have no desire to give this up, and indeed they could not bear to do so.
 They fear that without the desire to gain blessings, without the long-cherished ambition of not resting until they have obtained God, they will lose the motivation to believe in God.
 Therefore, they do not wish to face reality.
 They do not wish to face God’s words or God’s work.
 They do not wish to face up to God’s disposition or essence, let alone mention the subject of knowing God.
 This is because once God, His essence, and His righteous disposition replace their imaginings, their dreams will go up in smoke, and their so-called pure faith and “merits” accumulated through years of painstaking work will vanish and come to nothing.
 Likewise, their “territory” that they have conquered with their sweat and blood over the years will face collapse.
 All of this will signify that their many years of hard work and effort have been futile, and that they must begin again from nothing.
 This is the hardest pain for them to bear in their hearts, and it is the result that they least desire to see, which is why they are always locked in this kind of stalemate, refusing to turn back.
 This is the third type of person: the person who exists in the stage of the weaning infant.

 The three types of people described above—meaning the people who exist in these three stages—do not possess any true belief in God’s identity and status or in His righteous disposition, and nor do they have any clear, accurate recognition or affirmation of these things.
 Therefore, it is very difficult for these three types of people to enter the reality of the truth, and it is also difficult for them to receive God’s mercy, enlightenment or illumination because the manner in which they believe in God and their mistaken attitude toward God make it impossible for Him to perform work within their hearts.
 Their doubts, misconceptions and imaginings about God exceed their belief and knowledge of God.
 These are three types of people who are very much at risk, and they are three very dangerous stages.
 When one maintains an attitude of doubt toward God, God’s essence, God’s identity, the matter of whether God is the truth and the realness of His existence, and when one cannot be sure of these things, how can one accept everything that comes from God?
 How can one accept the fact that God is the truth, the way and the life?
 How can one accept God’s chastisement and judgment?
 How can one accept God’s salvation?
 How can this kind of person obtain God’s true guidance and provision?
 Those who are in these three stages can oppose God, pass judgment on God, blaspheme God or betray God at any time.
 They can abandon the true way and forsake God at any time.
 One can say that people in these three stages exist in a critical period, for they have not entered the right track of believing in God.